gitgabrielguevara/ift-client/README.md

 - My app is geared towards young families that will benefit from affordable legal plans that can be done in minutes in the comfort of their own homes.

 Any potential roadblocks you think you might run into?
-- The biggest roadblock will be getting the input variables to concatenate into lengthy and comlex structure of long paragraphs and page headings.
+- The biggest roadblock will be getting the input variables to concatenate into lengthy and complex structure of long page headings and paragraphs.

 ## Wireframes